-- LRHA's jurisdiction; and supplies a list of landlords or other parties who are willing to lease units or help families find units, including units outside areas of poverty or minority concentration. - Points are based on whether LRHA has adopted and implemented written policies in accordance with SEMAP requirements, according to LRHA's certification.
+- This indicator shows whether LRHA has adopted and implemented a written policy to encourage participation by owners of units located outside areas of poverty or minority concentration; informs voucher holders of the full range of areas where they may lease units both inside and outside LRHA's jurisdiction; and supplies a list of landlords or other parties who are willing to lease units or help families find units, including units outside areas of poverty or minority concentration. - Points are based on whether LRHA has adopted and implemented written policies in accordance with SEMAP requirements, according to LRHA's certification.